Afghanistan: Commercial flights from Pakistan resume | DW | 13.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Qatar Airways had last week charted civilian flights, but Pakistan International Airways have now conducted the first international commercial flight since the Taliban takeover.
+Qatar Airways had last week charted civilian flights, but Pakistan International Airways have now landed the first international commercial flight to Kabul since the Taliban takeover.

 The Pakistan International Airlines flight is the first commercial airline to touch down since the Taliban seized control of Kabul